TNxRebel/RunAdvent/README.md

 This project is licensed under the **MIT License**.

-See the 'LICENSE' file for details.
+See the `LICENSE` file for details.

 ## Author